ddas09/gutargu/README.md

       dotnet ef database update
       ```

+   5. Create **uplods/images** directory in the gutargu-backend folder.
+This is required to serve static files(images) for now.
+We will find a fix for this later.

-   5. Run the .NET backend:
+   6. Run the .NET backend:
       ```bash
       dotnet run
       ```